-HPI633 Knowledge, Learning and Enterprise Systems
+HPI633 Knowledge, Learning and Enterprise Systems 3 credits Prerequisite: None

 This course analyzes the impact of computers and technology on organizational performance improvement.
 Students review large-scale, integrated application-software packages that use the computational, data storage and data transmission power of modern information technology to support processes, information flows, reporting and data analytics within and between complex organizations to understand the relationship of enterprise system to human performance.